Indian women aim to sort combination in ODI series against New Zealand with World Cup in focus | Sports-Games

 In the bowling unit, pacers Jess Kerr and Hayley Jensen had taken two wickets each in the T20 game, while spinner Amelia Kerr also snared two.

-New Zealand also have the option of going to young left-arm spinner Fran Jonas and off-spinner Frankie Mackay.
+New Zealand also has the option of going to young left-arm spinner Fran Jonas and off-spinner Frankie Mackay.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)